 The Abraxas is an interesting Alsatian-style blend one won’t find anywhere else in the Napa Valley; it is a blend of Pinot Gris, Riesling, Gewurztraminer and Pinot Blanc.
 This wine sees no oak during fermentation and aging and is clean and crisp on the palate.
-The 2013 Abraxis Vin de Terroir is very pale in color in the glass.
+The 2013 Robert Sinskey Abraxis Vin de Terroir is very pale in color in the glass.
 This wine shows floral aromas as well as citrus blossom, pineapple that is not super ripe, hints of honey and some mineralities.
 It is light on the palate with a clean, lively finish.

 The premium Pinot Noir is appropriately called ‘Four Vineyards’ sourced from four different vineyards in the Carneros region.
 The 2012 Robert Sinskey Four Vineyards shows a pretty bouquet with cherry cola notes, vanilla and some spicy oak notes.
 The wine is soft and delicate on the palate with a perceptible blood orange acidity component that lingers with a light tartness on the finish.
 Compared to their more widely distributed Pinot Noir, this wine has a very limited production.

-POV is a term found in photography; Robert Sinskey was training to become a photo journalist and several of his images grace the labels of the wine.
+POV is a term found in photography; Robert Sinskey was training to become a photojournalist and several of his images grace the labels of the wine.
 The POV is a Bordeaux blend in which the varietal percentages change every year.
 The 2011 Robert Sinskey POV shows some initial dustiness on the bouquet with red chili pepper component and even a hint of Jalapeno pepper.
 There is an initial sweetness of fruit on the palate – the tannins linger for some time and are slightly astringent.
 This wine has plenty of aging life ahead.

 The Robert Sinskey wines tend to age well – and the 2006 Stags Leap Estate Cabernet Sauvignon is a good example of this.
 This wine drinks much younger than its actual vintage.
 Nine years later this wine is still anchored by robust somewhat tight tannins.
 Definitely recommended to decant first.